ossdhaval/mysite/source/while-coding/maven-notes.md

 `-fn`, `--fail-never` : NEVER fail the build, regardless of project result

 The -fn and -fae options are useful options for multi-module builds that are running within a continuous integration tool like Hudson.
 The -ff option is very useful for developers running interactive builds who want to have rapid feedback during the development cycle.

+if you want to skip certain modules from getting build, then use `-pl` option.

+`mvn clean -fae -X -pl \!module1,\!module2 jacoco:prepare-agent test install jacoco:report`

+Or you can set profile to only build other modules.

 Source : https://books.sonatype.com/mvnref-book/reference/_using_advanced_reactor_options.html